Data tables collect data from Forms for reporting and other uses, and this needs to be configured manually to start.

-Let's consider the following form definition, for example.
+Let's consider the following Form Definition, for example.

-Provide the data table name in the box, then click the "Add" button.
+Enter the data table name in the box, then click the "Add" button.

-The data table for this form definition is created and displays all form fields in alphabetical order.
+The data table for this Form Definition is created and displays all form fields in alphabetical order.
 A confirmation message appears in the top-right corner.

-Navigate back by selecting “Data Table > Form Definitions.”
+To navigate back, select “Data Table > Form Definitions.”

-The form data table for this definition is now available, as shown below.
+The Form Data Table for this definition is now available, as shown below.
 Note: Each definition can have only one data table.

-Use the “Search” feature to filter the form fields.
+Use the “Search” feature to filter the Form fields.

-Choose the record to see more details.
+Select the record to see more details.

 Actions - View Data Table Data.